Nelson & Savage

 Tools Made: Carpenter tools, sliding T-bevels, squares.

 Born about 1815 in Mass.
-Listed in the 1850 and 1860 census as a rule maker, living in Middletown.
+Listed in the 1840 census as living in Mass.
+In the 1850 and 1860 census as a rule maker, living in Middletown.
 In 1870 living in New York working as a baker.
 The 1880 census lists a Merrick Nelson living in Brooklyn, New York and widowed.
 He was then working as a salesman.
+Listed in Ref.
+82 as manufacturing joiners' tools.
+1849.

 He was married in 1837 to Ellen Crosby at Cambridge, Mass.
-Sometime after 1838 he and his wife were in Middletown.
-I think this mark is after he joined with Hubbard in Hubbard & Nelson.
+Sometime after 1840 he and his wife were in Middletown.

-An original Nelson & Hubbard price list has a letter inside to a New York dealer with a date that appears to be 1838.
 Also, the information in Ref.
-14 has him as a member of the First Universalist Church in or near 1838.
+14 has him as a member of the First Universalist Church.
 Among the members was William Stroud.
 Nelson & Hubbard was located in one of his buildings on Mill Street.
-Other rule makers from this church are Asa Richardson and Benjamin Carter.
+Map L. Other rule makers from this church are Asa Richardson and Benjamin Carter.

 Sliding T-Bevel Mark " M. NELSON"